cheyroseflammer/stable-software-client/README.md

 - I want to be able to add a horse to my rider
 - I want to be able to filter my horse by rider
 - I want to be able to edit my horses
+- I want to be able to delete my horses

 ## Technology Used